AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 ### Tileset Offset Map

-This appears to be what controls the graphics swap in the tileset from screen to screen.
+This map controls the graphics swap in the tileset from screen to screen.
 The game will load the tileset based on the leftmost visible screen.

 ### Behavior Map?

-Very similar to the previous one, but there is less variation in the values.
+This appears to be what controls the role of the layers other than layer 0.
+It seems to have something to do with parallax.

 ## Entities